AdobeDocs/experience-manager-65.en/help/sites-authoring/templates.md

   >[!CAUTION]
   >
   >Note that in AEM crop ratios are defined as **height/width**.
-This differs from the conventional definition of width/height and is done for legacy compatability reasons.
+This differs from the conventional definition of width/height and is done for legacy compatibility reasons.
 The page authoring users will not be aware of any difference provided you define the **Name** clearly as this is what is displayed in the UI.

   >[!NOTE]
   >